rcepsan/vba-challenge/README.md

-# Module 2 Challenge - VBA Script
+# Refactoring VBA Code and Measuring Performance
 Roselyanne Cepero Santos

 ## Overview of Project
-Explain the purpose of this analysis
+The purpose of this analysis is to demonstrate the ability to refactor Microsoft Visual Basic for Applications (VBA) code and measure performance.

 ## Results
 Using images of examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and refactored script.